Validating Attendee Data with Pydantic Before Ingestion: Fixing Silent Coercion & Poisoned Batches

 self.semaphore = asyncio.Semaphore(max_concurrent)

-async def process_batch(self, payloads: List[dict]) -> List[dict]:
+async def process_batch(self, payloads: list[dict]) -> list[dict]:

-async def _validate(p: dict) -> dict | None:
+async def _one(p: dict) -> dict | None:

 async with self.semaphore: